 A central point of access for clients worldwide

-A powerful primary feature of the cloud is to gather data from every reach of the firm in a centralized location.
-This alone has solved many challenges often associated with modern IT requirements.
+A powerful feature of the cloud is the access to data for any business department from a centralized location.
+This alone has solved many challenges associated with modern IT requirements.

-A central cloud portal enables data to be integrated from every part of the organization with ease.
-Leveraging additional data can deliver further insights that provide a competitive advantage to drive your business forward.
-Breaking down data silos is one of the most productive ways of using analytics on cloud solutions to utilize existing business data.
+A central cloud portal also enables the integrated of data from every part of the organization with ease.
+Leveraging additional data sets can deliver key insights that provide a competitive advantage or differentiate a product or brand.
+Breaking down data silos is one of the most productive ways of using analytics-on-cloud solutions to utilize existing business data.

 Organizations are increasingly recognizing the advantages that analytics on the cloud can bring.
 Adoption of cloud analytics has more than doubled in recent years, providing thousands of businesses with a valuable boost to their revenue streams.

 Analytics technology represents the starting point for business intelligence in most organizations.
-Data visualization services and data dashboards driven by cloud analytics are the most used tools to deliver insights and improve decision-making.
+Data visualization services driven by cloud analytics are the most-used tools to deliver insights and improve decision-making.